thatrubylove/functional_yahtzee/README.md

 support the game and the AI.

 ## Contributions
 I am not accepting contributions at this time, this is my showcase code.
+This is my own highly opinionated software, inspired by all those listed in the section below *Many Thanks*.

 ## Many Thanks
 I would like to say thank you to all the people I have sucked off of like a vampiric zombie since 2007.
 Some of these were from videos of talks, some were pairing sessions, some were just friends on irc who liked to bang Ruby.